taomar/accelerator-cogcontainers-rag/README.md

-# Anycloud | On Premises RAG solution, Powered by Azure Cognitive Services 🔍
+# On-Premises RAG solution powered by Azure AI Disconnected Containers 🔍
 **Deployable Offline | On-Premise | Any Cloud**

 This project delivers a **Retrieval-Augmented Generation (RAG) solution** architected for **enterprise-grade deployments**—offline, on-premises, or in private/public cloud environments.